top of page

 Self Taught

-I spent a year backpacking throughout Southeast Asia at age 20.
-This was the most pivotal year when it comes to my travel education.
-I started in Bangkok, Thailand and ended in Bali.
-I stayed with the Mentawai tribe off the coast of Sumatra, climbed Mount Merapi one of the most active volcanos in the world, trekked in Northern Thailand to the Lisu and Karen villages, got amoebic dysentery, rode trains & busses, and found a connection to my soul.
+At age 20, I spent a transformative year backpacking throughout Southeast Asia, which became the most pivotal chapter in my travel education at that time.
+Beginning my journey in Bangkok, Thailand, and culminating in Bali, I immersed myself in diverse experiences.
+I stayed with the Mentawai tribe off the coast of Sumatra, climbed Mount Merapi—one of the world's most active volcanoes—and trekked to the Lisu and Karen villages in Northern Thailand.
+Despite encountering challenges like amoebic dysentery and navigating by train and bus, this journey forged a profound connection to my soul.

 Partner